risingwavelabs/risingwave-docs-legacy/docs/ingest/ingest-from-upstash-kafka.md

 (5 rows)
 ```

-Well done, you have successfully consumed data from an Upstash Kafka topic into the RisingWave, created source and materialized view, and then, queried it.
+You have successfully consumed data from an Upstash Kafka topic into the RisingWave, created a source and a materialized view, and then queried it.